unalterable/CV/README.md

 ### Bob & Co (Nov 2014 – May 2016)
 *HEAD OF DIGITAL AND COMMUNICATIONS*

 A small media (film, TV, theatre) developer, and financier.
 I ran the technological, research & communication efforts.
-I also built (and maintained) the company website, and other applications (Java & JS) for their partners & subsidiaries.
+I also built (and maintained) the company website (single-handed), and other applications (Java & JS) for their partners & subsidiaries.

 I later became Acting Director of Operations during a staff maternity leave, tasked with extensive audit and efficiency efforts in the IT, telecoms, and other office admin budgets.

 ### SUMS Film & Media (Aug 2015 – Dec 2015)
 *DIGITAL & TECHNOLOGY CONSULTANT*

 An independent film producer.
-I advised the chief executive on their projects’ digital strategies (see IMDB).
-I worked on various applications, including marketing websites (PHP & HTML5).
+I directly advised the Cheif Executive on their projects’ digital strategies (see [IMDB](http://www.imdb.com/name/nm5829457/) ← I’m three clicks from Tom Cruise).
+I worked on various applications, including marketing websites (PHP).

-### Office of the Digital & Cultural Minister (Nov 2008 – Nov 2014)
-*SENIOR PARLIAMENTARY ADVISOR*

-I managed the Parliamentary office of Rt.
-Hon.
-Ed Vaizey MP from the date of his Ministerial appointment.
-I oversaw the running of the office, interviewing, training and managing all junior staff.
-I worked on campaigns such as improving Wifi provision in public libraries and bringing coding into the national curriculum.

-Aside from working on digital & media policy, I was given a wide remit and free-reign within the office, so I often used programmed office solutions, developing wordpress applications (PHP) for websites and databasing, and MS access applications for automating emails and training.

 ### North Square Blue Oak (Jan 2014 – Mar 2014)
 *SABBATICAL ANALYST*